Fuel Tech Experts

 Monthly Archives: August 2022

-Carbon Cleaners, Turbo Cleaning & Maintenance
+Carbon Cleaning, Turbo Cleaning & Maintenance

 Turbo Cleaning and Turbo Cleaners

-August 19, 2022 Andy 86 Comments
+August 19, 2022 Andy 90 Comments

-While turbochargers offer enhanced performance for both petrol and diesel vehicles, they’re not without problems.
+While turbochargers offer enhanced performance for petrol and diesel vehicles, they’re not without problems.
 One of those is maintenance and cleaning – carbon can build up over time and use, threatening the turbo’s operation and other post-combustion components in the engine.

 Understanding the Situation:

 Let’s address why turbochargers clog up or accumulate deposits.
 A turbo is essentially driven by exhaust gases.
-These gases are the result of the combustion process and contain particulates, hydrocarbons and even oil that have entered the system.
+These gases result from the combustion process and contain particulates, hydrocarbons, and even oil that have entered the system.
 What happens is that these particulates build up on the hot side of the turbo.
 The carbon can also build up on the wastegate, which creates problems for the turbo actuator in controlling the boost.
 The wastegate can then stick, which means the solenoid that controls the actuator is affected because it’s trying to draw more current than it’s designed for.
 The ECU picks up this condition and throws a warning light, putting the vehicle in limp mode.

 Why do turbochargers accumulate deposits in the first place?

-2. Driving styles and type of journeys.
+2. Driving styles and types of journeys.
 Stop-start driving and short trips will take their toll as the engine cannot reach sufficient temperature to optimize combustion quality and help burn off existing carbon deposits.
 More hydrocarbons are produced while the engine is in its warm-up cycle.

 3. Oil – this is the missing link.
 Many believe that post-combustion carbonaceous deposits are the result of un-combusted fuel only.
 This is not true.
 In diesel vehicles especially, the carbon is a mix of fuel AND oil.
-Oil bypassing the piston rings will end up in the combustion chamber, will not be fully combusted, and will end up being deposited in the post-combustion areas such as the turbo, DPF, EGR, etc. Oil recirculating from the crankcase breather system can also deposit within the intake system.
+Oil bypassing the piston rings will end up in the combustion chamber, will not be fully combusted, and will end up deposited in the post-combustion areas such as the turbo, DPF, EGR, etc. Oil recirculating from the crankcase breather system can also deposit within the intake system.

 From the above, you can see that there are several contributory factors.